Q: How can I get the most out of my prayers?

 I deliberately value the spiritual facts that come through prayer.

 Once my heart moves, I know the healing is happening.
-And then I see the changes in my life—whether with a romantic relationship, with my work or my friends, or even with my health.
+And then I see the changes in my life—whether with a relationship, with my work, or even with my health.

 When I sit down to pray, I really show up.
 I’m vigilant to not just warm the bench.
 I check in with myself and ask what new ideas I’ve heard, or what familiar ideas I’ve applied in a fresh way.